rj-chap/NFWorkshop16/README.md

 Additionally, I will have a WNDR3700 router setup along with a switch.
 The relevant files will be available via a local network share on this private network.
 Be sure to bring a network adapter if you don't have one built-in, and be sure to bring an Ethernet cable too (heck, bring a few and share).

-If the CactusCon '16 is over, and you did not receive the associated PCAP files at the conference, FEAR NOT!
+If CactusCon '16 is over, and you did not receive the associated PCAP files at the conference, FEAR NOT!
 Please contact me for details or go directly to the source: LMG Security (@LMGSecurity).

 ## Passwords